jarrodmillman/rcsds/standard/git-intro.rst

 own copy of the project and you will need a mechanism to share the files with one another.
 You might consider sharing the project using something like Dropbox.
-However, this will require care as it can be difficult to determine which changes will be synced when two people try editing the same file at the same time.
+However, this will require care as it can be difficult to determine which changes will be synced when two people edit the same file at the same time.

 Instead of manually trying to keep track of the changes you've made to code, data, and documents as indicated above, version control software helps you